-We farm these vineyards to exacting standards, practicing sustainable viticulture methods exclusively, in order to produce site-specific wines.
+We farm our vineyards to exacting standards, practicing sustainable viticulture methods exclusively, in order to produce site-specific wines.
 The fruit is hand-picked and hand-sorted in the vineyards.
 A small portion of the best grapes are set aside to make Corliss wines.
 The remaining fruit is sold to a select group of award-winning Washington wineries.

 Our first Red Mountain vineyard, purchased in 2007, was 33 acres originally planted in 1989 to Cabernet Sauvignon, Merlot and Cabernet Franc.
 It is located on Sunset Road – a Red Mountain sweet spot that we refer to as ‘the tenderloin’.
 The fruit from this site has historically produced some of the finest wines from Washington State.